abdulrafayn001/crypto-portfolio-tracker/README.md

    - Set profit target (e.g., +10% or $50,000)
    - Set loss limit (e.g., -5% or $40,000)
 6. **Click "Add Investment"**: Your investment is saved and portfolio updates instantly

+### Using the P&L Calculator

+1. **Click the 🧮 Calculator button** in the portfolio header
+2. **Enter Investment Details**:
+   - Number of Coins: How many coins you own or plan to buy
+   - Buy Price (USDT): The price you paid or plan to pay per coin
+3. **Choose ONE Calculation Method**:
+   - **P&L Percentage**: Enter your target gain/loss percentage (e.g., 20 for +20% or -10 for -10%)
+   - **OR Target Price**: Enter the price you expect the coin to reach (e.g., 50000)
+   - Note: When you enter one, the other field automatically disables
+4. **Click "Calculate"**: See your projected results including:
+   - Total Invested: Your initial investment amount
+   - Target Price: The calculated or entered target price per coin
+   - P&L Percentage: The profit/loss percentage
+   - P&L Amount: Dollar amount of profit or loss
+   - Final Value: Your total portfolio value at target price

+**Example Use Cases:**
+- "If I buy 0.5 BTC at $45,000, what will it be worth at 20% gain?"
+- "If ETH reaches $4,000, how much profit will I make on 2 ETH bought at $3,000?"
+- "What target price do I need for a 50% return on my investment?"

 ### Editing an Investment